psyfercom/psyfermedia/README.md

 ## Contributing

 Contributions are what make the open-source community such a vibrant and exciting place.
-Any contributions
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.

+---

+Happy watching! 🎬🍿